pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 <img src="assets/images/tech-bureau/phase.01/16.pcap-hydra.png">
 <small>“05.pcap-hydra.png”<small>

-With the hydra bruteforce we can simply observe the time signature and notice that a burst of 10 SSH protocol requests to the Ubuntu Server happening at the same time, followed by a series of key exchanges.<br>
+With the hydra bruteforce we can simply observe the time signature and<br>
+notice that a burst of 10 SSH protocol requests to the Ubuntu Server happening at the same time,<br>
+followed by a series of key exchanges.<br>

 #### ‹‹‹BRUTE FORCE CONFIRMED›››